ichuang/pyqsp/README.md

 ## Unit tests

 A series of unit tests is also provided.
-These can be run using `python setup.py test`.
+These can be run using `pytest pyqsp/test/`.

-As the `qsp_model` code depends on having TensorFlow installed, the unit tests for this code take a while; as such they are turned off by default.
+> :warning: As the `qsp_model` code depends on having TensorFlow installed, the unit tests for this code take a while; as such they are turned off by default.
 To enable unit tests for this code, un-comment the corresponding file `test/test_qsp_models.py` after running `export PYQSP_TEST_QSP_MODELS=1`.
 The `qsp_model` code unit tests can be run by themselves, after un-commenting the file, using `python setup.py test -s pyqsp.test.test_qsp_models`.

 ## Programmatic usage